EMC China Lab

 FCC certification, officially known as the Federal Communications Commission (FCC) Certification, is a mandatory certification set by the U.S. government.
 It focuses on electromagnetic radiation and signal transmission characteristics of electronic products, ensuring they do not interfere with public communications or pose health risks.

-Imagine if mobile phones and computers could transmit signals without any regulation—our communication networks would be chaotic.
+Imagine if mobile phones and computers coULd transmit signals without any regulation—our communication networks would be chaotic.
 FCC certification acts as a strict "electronic police", ensuring that all products meet safety and compliance standards.

 Which Products Require FCC Certification?